software-patterns/workshop/patterns/computer-places.md

 **Set aside places for computers.
 Place them in areas that are visually connected to, but not in the midst of, high-traffic spaces like hallways and family rooms.**

+Within a house or office, create [alcoves](https://patterns-dev.github.io/patterns/clean2/apl179/apl179.htm) for computing that open off of more public spaces.

 TODO: Link to Bryan Lunduke's videos on "computing like it's 1989", in which he restricts his computing activities to a single room.